|Required Education||Associate's degree|

 An aspiring nurse's first responsibility is to look ahead in this broad profession and decide on the right educational track.
 An associate degree takes two years to complete, whereas a bachelor's degree takes four years and includes additional clinical training experience in non-hospital settings.
-Nurses who wish to enter into administration, research, consulting or teaching positions may wish to pursue accelerated master's degrees in nursing, which can be combined with the pursuit of the BSN credential.
+Nurses who wish to enter into administration, research, consulting or teaching positions may wish to pursue accelerated master's degrees in nursing, which can be combined with the pursuit of the Bachelor of Science Nursing credential.

 Once they are have earned the desired degree, individuals must pass the NCLEX-RN, a national licensing exam.
 From there, RNs can proactively manage their path through this profession by pursuing specialties based on a certain type of patient, a certain category of illnesses, or a specific type of facility, such as an imaging facility, an emergency room or a cancer treatment center.
 While all nurses are responsible in some form for the care, comfort and well-being of patients, their overall responsibilities will differ widely depending on the direction they choose.

 According to the 2014 reports of the U.S. Bureau of Labor Statistics (BLS), nurses may work in hospitals, home health care clinics, private physician offices, nursing care facilities and government.
 Hospital or urgent care nurses may be required to work evening, weekend and holiday shifts, since most facilities of that type are open 24 hours a day, every day of the year.
 In some cases, nurses are on call and must be ready to work on short notice.
 A nurse in a physician's office, however, may have a more standard schedule.

 Registered nurses sometimes run clinics or conduct educational seminars or blood drives.
 A nurse in a physician's office, however, may have a more standard schedule.